SalomePlatform/hexablock/doc/tui_prism_join_quad.rst

 ::

     elts = doc.prismQuad(quad, vec, nb)

     elts = doc.prismQuads([ q1, q2, q3 ], vec, nb)

-From a list of quadrangles, a set of hexaedra is created.
+From a list of quadrangles, a set of hexahedra is created.
 Given the arbitrary nature of the start list, we can not provide additional information on the order of the intermediate elements (vertices, edges, quads) that contains the container-like Elements.